About Verve

 The Verve Story

-From an idea floated on Twitter to a whirlwind force in the poetry world, Verve Poetry Festival (and our sister press) are proud to be a home for brilliant poets and lovers.
-The four day festival in Birmingham city centre, now getting ready for year four, welcomes award-winning poets from the Midlands, the UK and the world.
+From an idea floated on Twitter to a whirlwind force in the poetry world, Verve Poetry Festival (and our sister press) are proud to be a home for brilliant poets and poetry-lovers.
+From Waterstones to The Old Rep to The Hippodrome, and from a four-day programme to a five-day extravagaza, our festival continues to get better every year, welcoming award-winning poets from the Midlands, the UK and the world.
+In 2022 were thrilled to be collaborating with the BBC to bring Contains Strong Language Festival to Birmingham, in addition to our trimphant return in February.
+The 2023 Festival is set go ahead 15th—19th February!

 What to expect

-Verve is a four day festival hosted at the Birmingham Hippodrome’s Patrick Studio, in the heart of the city centre, 5 minutes walk from the shiny New Street Station.
-We’ve programmed the very best contemporary poetry all in one building.
+VERVE is a five day festival hosted at the Birmingham Hippodrome’s Patrick Studio, in the heart of the city centre, 5 minutes walk from the shiny New Street Station.
+We program the very best contemporary poetry all in one building.

 Hear award-winning poets and local legends sharing the same stage.
 Attend workshops open to all levels.
 Experience genre-defying performances.
 Bring the house down at a spoken word and music gig.
 Brave an open mic.
 Meet your favourite poets and discover new ones.
 It’s the friendly, down to earth, cosmopolitan and deliciously bold festival you’ve heard everyone talking about.